 A dedicated ventilation system has a fan dedicated for ventilation only.
 This is also common when using Heat Recovery Ventilation (HRV) or Energy Recovery Ventilation (ERV).
-Use the Fan contact to operate dedicated ventilation fans.
-Fan Mode None must be selected when using dedicated ventilation.
+Use the Fan 2 contact to operate dedicated ventilation fans.

+Fan Mode None, 1 or 2 must be selected when using dedicated ventilation.

-- Locate the Fan Mode item in the Adjust menu and set to None. - Locate the F1 Vent item in the Adjust menu and set to On. - Locate the Fan item in the Adjust menu for each event (Wake, Unoccupied, Occupied, Sleep) and set the fan operating percentage.
+- Locate the Fan Mode item in the Adjust menu and set to None, 1 or 2. - Locate the F2 Vent item in the Adjust menu and set to On. - Locate the Fan item in the Adjust menu for each event (Wake, Unoccupied, Occupied, Sleep) and set the fan operating percentage.